 Kineret (anakinra) is a recombinant, nonglycosylated form of the human interleukin-1 receptor antagonist (IL-1Ra).
 Kineret differs from native human IL-1Ra in that it has the addition of a single methionine residue at its amino terminus.
 Kineret consists of 153 amino acids and has a molecular weight of 17.3 kilodaltons.
 It is produced by recombinant DNA technology using an E coli bacterial expression system.

 Kineret is supplied in single use prefilled glass syringes with 27 gauge needles as a sterile, clear, colorless-to-white, preservative free solution for daily subcutaneous (SC) administration.
 The solution may contain trace amounts of small, translucent-to-white amorphous proteinaceous particles.
-Each prefilled glass syringe contains: 0.67 mL (100 mg) of anakinra in a solution (pH 6.5) containing disodium EDTA (0.12 mg), sodium chloride (5.48 mg), sodium citrate (1.29 mg), and polysorbate 80 (0.70 mg) in Water for Injection, USP.
+Each prefilled glass syringe contains: 0.67 mL (100 mg) of anakinra in a solution (pH 6.5) containing disodium EDTA (0.12 mg), sodium chloride (5.48 mg), anhydrous citric acid (1.29 mg), and polysorbate 80 (0.70 mg) in Water for Injection, USP.

 What are the possible side effects of anakinra (Kineret)?